spectrochempy/spectrochempy/docs/devguide/adding_reader.rst

 import is made through the generic ``read()`` function (in ``core.readers.importer``) which handles the determination of filetype, search locations,  etc...).

-The steps to add a specific reader - with the example of Thermo Galactic .spc files - are as follow:
+The steps to add a specific reader - with the example of Thermo Galactic .spc files - are as follows:

 .. contents:: Table of Contents:
    :local: